lturner19/Happy_Burger/README.md

 ## INTRODUCTION

-As a burger enthusiast I want an app to simulate devouring burgers so that can enjoy devouring them without worrying about the calories.
+As a burger enthusiast I want an app to simulate devouring burgers so I can enjoy devouring burgers without worrying about the calories.

 <br>